Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

     User-Agent: Apache-HttpClient/4.1.1 (java 1.5)

 There is quite a bit going on there, but the important bits will be highlighted.
-The first line denotes that a POST request was sent to the endpoint
+The first line denotes that a POST request was sent to a server with a endpoint of:

     http://sandwich:8400/computer-service

-Where sandwich is the hostname of the server the web service is hosted on (which happens to be the name of my local host).
+Where sandwich is the hostname of the server the web service is hosted on (sandwich happens to be the name of my local host).

-The web service is located on port 8400 under the _computer-service_ endpoint
+The format of the content that the client is expecting from the server is XML.

-The format of the content that this request is expecting xml, which is denoted by
+Which is denoted by:

     Content-Type: text/xml;charset=UTF-8

-The example service method dose not have a SOAPAction associated with it.
+The example service does not have any methods with a SOAPAction associated with it.
-Which was denoted by `SOAPAction: ""`.
+In the headers, this was denoted by `SOAPAction: ""`.
-This is important, because if method, you try to call, has a SOAP action associated with it that changes the command we need to run.
+This bit is important, because if method, you try to call, has a SOAP action associated with it that changes the command we need to run.

 Lastly, the web service definition is a follows: